 Using sweeteners in iced tea has always been a hotly debated topic, but I don’t fret.
 I simply stick to natural sugars, like honey or pure cane sugar.
 If you use raw sugar or honey, they will impart a slightly different taste profile from white cane sugar.

 The only hard rule I adhere to is to NEVER use artificial sugars of any kind in my iced tea.
 Artificial sweeteners, diet sweeteners and genetically modified sweeteners like high fructose corn syrup are best avoided altogether.
-There’s nothing good about them.
+There’s nothing good about them in my opinion.

 Cooling hot tea in a cold refrigerator often leads to a cloudy brew.
 Tea should be cooled to room temperature before being moved into a refrigerator.
 If it still clouds once refrigerated, try adding a little boiling water to clear it up.